 To make the ZL1 more aerodynamic, Chevrolet has added a model-specific body kit which brings a bigger front splitter, a deeper grille that increases airflow, a re-shaped hood with a carbon fiber insert, and wider front fenders.
 The kit also includes new side skirts and a sizable wing on the trunk lid.
 Finally, the ZL1 rides on 20-inch alloy wheels wrapped by Goodyear Eagle F1 tires that were developed specifically for it.

 Inside, the front passengers sit on Recaro bucket seats, and the steering is commanded through a three-spoke flat-bottomed wheel.
-The trick Performance Data Recorder that's already offered on a handful of high-performance Chevrolet and Cadillac models can be ordered at an extra cost.
+The high-tech Performance Data Recorder already offered on a handful of high-performance Chevrolet and Cadillac models can be ordered at an extra cost.

-Billed as the ultimate track-day Camaro, the ZL1 1LE receives a model-specific suspension built using lightweight components and available dynamic spool valve shocks.
+Adding the optional 1LE package creates what Chevrolet calls the ultimate track-day Camaro.
+The ZL1 1LE receives a model-specific, fully-adjustable suspension system.
 Chevrolet points out users can easily dial in race-ready settings at the track, and return to street settings when it's time to go home.

 The ZL1 1LE rides on Goodyear tires designed to warm up quickly.
 They're wrapped around forged aluminum wheels that are an inch wider and an inch smaller in diameter than the standard ZL1's wheels.
 Importantly, they're lighter than the stock wheels in spite of the added width.

 No race car would be complete without comprehensive aero upgrades, and the ZL1 1LE delivers.
 Notably, there are dive planes on the front bumper used to generate downforce, and a huge carbon fiber wing out back.